FlyingDomotic/domoticz-mqttmapper-plugin/README.md

 If a message is received while the previous change is less than `throttle` seconds, message will be saved (and overwritten by newer versions) until `throttle` is expired.
 At this time, Domoticz device will be updated.
 Messages are not lost, but only last version is kept, and updated every `throttle` seconds.

+Note: to avoid tons of "Error: MQTT mapper hardware thread seems to have ended unexpectedly" in Domoticz logs, `throttle` can't be less than 3 seconds.

 Dans certains cas, l'intervalle de mise à jour des messages MQTT est plus élevé que ce qu'on souhaite.
 Il est possible de limiter le débit de mise à jour d'un dispositif en ajoutant le mot clef `throttle` au niveau du dispositif, comme ça :
 ```ts
     "Boiler power": {